 The new Busch Stadium cost over $400 million to build.
 It has housed about 21 million fans since it opened in April 2006, four million of which were donated tickets to charities and children, in the 46,000 seat stadium.

 A large number of seating options are available at Busch Stadium.
 Children under three years of age may come to the ballpark with an adult without purchasing a ticket.
 The least expensive seating is in the Right Field, the first & third base loge, and on the Budweiser Brew House Deck in Ballpark Village.
 Better and slightly more costly seating is available in the field boxes and Left Field Pavilion.

 If you can gather together a group, you can get access to a private area.
-The Branch Rickey Room, for example, is available for a minimum of 22 or maximum of 30 people.
+The Branch Rickey Room, for example, is available for a minimum of 22 or a maximum of 30 people.
 In addition to the prime seating, you’ll have a private balcony, a complimentary bar and buffet, and additional amenities.
 A similar package is available at the Cardinals Nation Balcony for individuals to purchase.

 More inclusive opportunities are available for St. Louis Cardinals in other suites, such as the Bank of America Club, the UMB Champions Club, and the Commissioners’ Box, which includes in-seat service of food and beverages.

 Even if you don’t have a suite at Busch Stadium you will have plenty of food and drink available to you, from ballpark favorites such as hot dogs and popcorn to St. Louis barbecue.
 El Birdos provides Mexican food in two locations, Hardee’s has two spots to purchase their burgers, shakes, and fries, and additional kiosks are available throughout the stadium.